hoang-ho/hugo/content/posts/DistributedSystemNotes_2.md

 > Q: Recursive vs Iterative?
 >
-> For long distance communiation from the client to the name server, recursive may be better.
+> A: For long distance communiation from the client to the name server, recursive may be better.
 Also, it depends because we can use caching for iterative as well.

 ## Mobile IP